Meet Chuck Grassley, Republican candidate for U.S. Senate

-DES MOINES — Chuck Grassley stands at the front of a large banquet hall at the Iowa State Fairgrounds with a wide smile and a hand ready to shake.
-He takes photos and talks with supporters as they file in for a fundraiser from his Senate colleague, Republican Joni Ernst.
+DES MOINES — Chuck Grassley stood at the front of a large banquet hall at the Iowa State Fairgrounds with a wide smile and a hand ready to shake.
+He took photos and talked with supporters as they filed in for a fundraiser from his Senate colleague, Republican Joni Ernst.

 In his remarks, the Republican skewered President Joe Biden’s policies on energy production, inflation and border security.
 He briefly noted his Democratic opponent, Mike Franken, and said he would be a “rubber stamp” on the Biden administration.